-Moderate infraction + 1 point 1 point added to the rank order point subtotal Unacceptable conduct + 3 to 10 points 3 to 10 points added to the rank order point subtotal Admirable conduct -1 point 1 points subtracted from the rank order point subtotal d.
+Moderate infraction + 1 point added to the rank order point subtotal Unacceptable conduct + 3 to 10 points added to the rank order point subtotal Admirable conduct -1 point subtracted from the rank order point subtotal d.
+Note that bad sportsmanship, represented by infractions, adds points, while good sportsmanship subtracts.
+This is because the most outstanding overall team is that which earns the lowest amount of rank order points.

+e.
 Rarity.
 The sportsmanship modification will be rarely invoked.
-If history can predict future behavior, we should expect to see only one or two instances per decade where a modification will be deemed necessary.
+If past history can predict future behavior, we should expect to see only one or two instances per decade where a modification will be deemed necessary.
 Still, there is value in declaring here, in advance, that sportsmanship modifications are permissible at NCC.